rpinheiroalmeida/aws-event-stream/README.md

 Or

 Returns an Object with all data from events happened in a Stream.
-What happens is a merge in all fields from all events, keeping the eventTypes as an array
+What happens is a merge in all fields from all events, keeping the eventTypes as an array.

+The fields which have conflicts will always be considered the last event.

 ```javascript
 const orderStream = eventStore.getEventStream('orders', '123');